New York sues Trump administration over coronavirus sick leave rules

-NEW YORK (Reuters) - New York’s attorney general on Tuesday sued the Trump administration over a federal rule that she says illegally limits paid sick leave for workers affected by the coronavirus.
+NEW YORK, April 14 (Reuters) - New York’s attorney general on Tuesday sued the Trump administration over a federal rule that she says illegally limits paid sick leave for workers affected by the coronavirus.

 Attorney General Letitia James said in a lawsuit filed in Manhattan federal court that the Department of Labor rule unveiled this month “conflicts with the plain language and purpose” of the coronavirus relief law passed by Congress in March.